MTalha641/Technical-Test/README.md

 # Technical Test

-The folder structure is divided into frontend and backend folders.
-Env files for frontend and backend are provided below, copy them in your respective frontend and backend folders for simplicity purposes.
-Use the  same username and password given in the backend env file to submit a POST request.
+The folder structure is divided into `frontend` and `backend` folders.
+Env files for frontend and backend are provided below.
+Copy them into your respective `frontend` and `backend` folders for simplicity.
+Use the same username and password given in the backend `.env` file to submit a `POST` request.

+---

 ## Clone the Repository
 ```sh
 git clone https://github.com/MTalha641/Technical-Test.git
 ```

+---

 ## Database Setup
 Navigate to the `backend` folder and run the following command to start the PostgreSQL database using Docker: